Ultrametric spaces of branches on arborescent singularities: Introduction

 Note that, if $Z_f$ and $Z_g$ are two different branches and if $l \in \C\{x,y\}$ defines a smooth branch transversal to $Z_f$ and $Z_g$ (that is, if one has $\mbox{ord} \: f = m_0(l, f)$ and $\mbox{ord} \: g = m_0(l, g)$), then:

-This is the view-point we take in our paper. \emph{Instead of working with multiplicities, we work with intersection numbers with a fixed branch}.
+This is the view-point we take in our paper. \emph{Instead of working with multiplicities, we work with intersection multiplicities (also called intersection numbers) with a fixed branch}.
 More precisely, we study the properties of the quotients:

 when $A$ and $B$ vary in the set of branches of a normal surface singularity $S$ which are different from a fixed branch $L$.
 In the previous formula, $A \cdot B \in \Q_+^*$ denotes \emph{Mumford's intersection number} of \cite[II.b]{M 61} (see Definition \ref{def:mumfint}).